puppetlabs/puppetlabs-docker/README.md

 #### Windows

 On windows, only one NAT network is supported.
-To support multiple networks Windows Server 2016 with KB4015217 is required.
+To support multiple networks, Windows Server 2016 with KB4015217 is required.
 See [Windows Container Network Drivers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/network-drivers-topologies) and [Windows Container Networking](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/architecture).

 The Docker daemon will create a default NAT network on the first start unless specified otherwise.
 To disable the network creation, use the parameter `bridge => 'none'` when installing docker.